 Pickleball Gear

-Pickleball balls can have a big impact on your game.
-They can play fast or slow, hard or soft, and bouncy or flat.
-You need something that plays consistently and won't crack after the first few sessions.
+Pickleball balls have a big impact on your game.
+They can play fast or slow, hard or soft, bouncy or flat.
+You should take the time to find the right balls for you, just as you would when choosing a pickleball paddle.

-After many hours of research and on-court play testing, we've put together this list of the best pickleball balls on the market today.
-Take a look below for our top picks:
+After hours of research and on-court play testing, I've put together this list of the best pickleball balls on the market in 2025, with different choices for different players.

 Best overall